rothirschtec/www.rothirsch.tech/content/posts/en/projects/sbc-cluster/sbc-cluster-drbd-pacemaker.md

     node.session.auth.username_in = stonith-iscsi-target
     node.session.auth.password_in = secretpass

-> !Tip: Don't forget to change password and secretpass to your configuration
+> Don't forget to change password and secretpass to your configuration

 And to let the server connect to the iSCSI target on reboot change following from `manual`